An award winning sixth-form college in the heart of Central London offering a wide range of GCSE and A-Level courses

 ISI INSPECTION REPORT - APRIL 2023

-A Level Course Outline
+A-Level Course Outline

-Why choose an A Level in Spanish?
+Why choose Edexcel Advanced GCE in Spanish?

 We believe languages should appeal to all students.
-The new A Level in Spanish has been developed to inspire all students who have an appreciation of the language, literature, film and culture of the Spanish-speaking world.
+The new A-Level in Spanish has been developed to inspire all students who have an appreciation of the language, literature, film and culture of the Spanish-speaking world.

 Inspiring and Engaging Themes - Familiar and popular themes as well as some new content that provides clear links to some of the most fundamental and interesting aspects of the culture.